dougblack/dougblack.io/markdown/metaclasses.md

         pass

 The metaclass declares the `__new__` method.
-This method is invoked during class creation for every class that declares `MetaClass` as a metaclass.
+This method is invoked during class creation for every class that declares `MetaClass` as its metaclass.
 It receives four arguments.

 - `cls`: the class being declared.